IntersectMBO/plutus-apps/doc/plutus/architecture/constraints/index.rst

           }

 The `TxConstraints` can be combined with its `Semigroup` instance.
-Values of `TxConstraints` are constructed using smart constructors like `mustBeSignedBy`, `mustPayToTheScript`, `mustSpendAtLeast`, etc. which are available in Ledger.Constraints.TxConstraints_.
+Values of `TxConstraints` are created using smart constructors like `mustBeSignedBy`, `mustPayToTheScript`, `mustSpendAtLeast`, etc. which are available in Ledger.Constraints.TxConstraints_ (although `TxConstraints` itself is exported).

+Then, using those constraints, we can generate the on-chain validator function with Ledger.Constraints.checkScriptContext_ and create the transaction with Ledger.Constraints.mkTx_ as seen below.

 .. code-block:: haskell